MuraliDharanGopalakrishnan/KINETIC-Implementation/README.md

 Automated the  RMA Transaction to Scrap the part using DMR Dispositions and update the SerialNumber status to be scrapped.

+1.Created  a New RMA Disposition.
+2.New DMR Actn.
+3.Updated the SerialNumber Transaction.

 **High-Level Design:**

 ![image](https://github.com/MuraliDharanGopalakrishnan/KINETIC-Implementation/assets/102019076/ac258b57-40a8-4231-a240-82f3d953ebb3)